peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 The photon is lost in the process, and radiance is reduced by the corresponding amount of energy.

-The influence of absoprtion on radiance is described by the volume absorption coefficient $\beta_a$ (discussed in
+The influence of absorption on radiance is described by the volume absorption coefficient $\beta_a$ (discussed in
 Sec.\ \ref{sec:mass-and-volume-absorption-coefficients}):